Amar825/RNAseq-pipeline-Bash-Snakemake-Nextflow/README.md

 In every method, the fundamental processes are going to be the same, but there are going to be different ways to achieve that.
 Each method offers a unique value, which we shall experience on our own, and document like our lives depend on it.

+## Objectives
+This is a purely learning project to understand the workflow differences of Bash, Snakemake, and Nextflow.
+We are going to evaluate the usability and reproducibility of these workflows.
+Ideally, I would like to benchmark the runtimes as well.
+But this project was run on a modest 16GB RAM laptop, not a realistic environment for evaluating performance, since I can't make use of parallel computing due to the risk of melting my laptop.
+So we are going to focus on these criteria:
+1. Ease of use for new users (learning curve)
+2. Reproducibility (Can we trace the output?)
+3. Resumability (Can the pipeline recover from a crash without doing everything again?)
+4. Maintainabilty (Is it easy to update one step in a process without crashing the whole damn thing?)
+5. Container support (How easy is it to set up and use Docker/Singularity?)
 This project is documented as if I am explaining this to a friend.
 No AI fluff, no big  and complex sentences.
 I might write a medium article about it going in much details about the codes and stuff, but in this repo I will stick to explaining the **conceptual elements and rationale** behind every steps and parameters.
 So basically explaining the whys.